gabstopper/ansible-stonesoft/docs/modules/l3fw_cluster_module.rst

     <td></td>
     <td><ul><li>yes</li><li>no</li></ul></td>
 	<td>
         <p>Optionally skip the analysis of interface changes.
-This is only relevant when running the playbook against an already created engine.</p>
+This is only relevant when running the playbook against an already created engine.
+This must be false if attempting to add interfaces.</p>
 	</td>
 	</tr>
     </td>